 Emmy-winning Sports Director Lionel Bienvenu has been at Denver7 since 2001.

-Lionel's first job was as a Sports Anchor & Reporter in 1985 in Lafayette, Louisiana covering the Ragin' Cajuns of USL.
-He moved to a station in New Orleans not long after where he hosted the "Jim Mora Show" with the Saints head coach from 1989-1993.
+Lionel was born in Baltimore, Maryland but grew up in New Orleans, where he graduated from attended Loyola University.
+His first job was as a Sports Anchor & Reporter in 1985 in Lafayette, Louisiana covering the Ragin' Cajuns of USL.
+He moved to WVUE-TV Fox-8 in New Orleans not long after where he hosted the "Jim Mora Show" with the Saints head coach from 1989-1993.
 He won "Best Host" and "Best Sportscaster" awards in 1995 from the New Orleans Press Club.

 Lionel left New Orleans for L.A. in 1997, where he worked as an anchor for Fox Sports Network.
 He anchored the hour-long national highlight show "Fox Sports News Prime Time" which turned into "The National Sports Report."
 He also hosted "Baseball Today" on Fox, and from 1998-2000 hosted "The English Premier League Soccer Show" on Fox Sports Net and Fox Sports World.
 The show was seen in the U.S., Europe, and Central and South America.
 The show was so popular that there were six different soccer teams across the U.S. that named themselves after Bienvenu!